LostInDarkMath/pedantic-python-decorators/README.md

 ```

 ### @trace
-Prints the passed arguments and keyword arguments and return values on each function call.
+Prints the passed arguments and the return value on each function call.
 ```python
 @trace
 def some_calculation(a, b):